 Parents need to leave yourself some fun money for retirement.
 How else can you afford that mechanical bull riding lesson and those parasailing flights (been there, done that, LOVE it)?

 I really believe that you, as a parent, should try to avoid borrowing on your future in order to pay for your child’s future.
-After all that information we had earlier in this chapter about investments for retirement, why would you want to take one of your greatest investments and leverage it for college expenses?
+Why would you want to take one of your greatest investments and leverage it for college expenses?
 Yet millions of parents make that devastating financial choice every year.
 I’m talking about avoiding any college funding plan that includes a home equity loan, a HELOC (home equity line of credit) or refinancing of an existing home mortgage.
 These options reduce the amount of equity in your home, increasing the risk of possible foreclosure and you incur costs in interest charges that may cost you more if the term on the new mortgage is greater than the remaining term on the existing mortgage.
-For example, if there is ten years left on the mortgage and parents get a new 30 year loan.
-Furthermore, if parents choose to pull out enough money in equity for the first year of for four years of college all at once, then parents paying interest on money that won’t be needed until the upcoming sophomore, junior and senior years.
-Instead, look at the following options to pay for college.

 The College Mantra

 When I began a young adult, got married and began having kids (in that order) I was first exposed to the whole idea of “the college my child gets accepted to.”
-As a mom of many who has already launched a few college bound kiddos, I’m still hearing, “What college did they get accepted into?”
+As a mom of many I frequently heard, “What college did they get accepted into?”
 The part of that question that amazes me is that the answer that is most impressive are also the most expensive (Columbia, Harvard, Stanford, Yale, etc).
-These schools have averages four year costs of $188,000 (Columbia); $240,000 (Harvard); $186,000 (Stanford) $193,000 (Yale).
-While an average of 40% of the students who attend either get financial aid, grants or scholarships, they only average out to assistance of $9600 per year.
+While an average of 40% of the students who attend these schools either get financial aid, grants or scholarships, they only average out to an assistance of $9600 per year.
 This leaves a boatload that the student and mom/dad owe for college.
 Most of this is usually in loans of some kind.
 So then the average student graduating from some of the most prestigious colleges have student loans upwards to $80,000 or more.

 So why is the question: What college did they get accepted into?